scop/pre-commit-shfmt/README.md

 # pre-commit-shfmt-workaround

-Temporary workaround for using shfmt with pre-commit <= 2.3.0.
+Obsolete temporary workaround for using shfmt with pre-commit <= 2.3.0.

+Upgrade to pre-commit >= 2.4.0 _now_, and use a config like the below, except change to `repo: local` and remove `rev`.
+Or take backups or fork this repo, if you want to keep using this, this one will go away really soon now.

 Usage:

 ```yaml
 - repo: https://github.com/scop/pre-commit-shfmt-workaround